 - Steps to Self-publish Your Book

 In case you think that self-publishing is the domain of the potboiler and the airport bestseller, let me stop you right there.
 Some of the books today considered as literary classics have been self-published.
 They also prove that self-publishing has been around for longer than you thought.
 Are you surprised?
 Let’s look at two examples from a long list.
-Marcel Proust’s “Swann’s Way.”
-Traditional publishers were not willing to touch “Swann’s Way” because they didn’t think it would sell.
+Marcel Proust’s“Swann’s Way.”
+The publishers were not willing to touch “Swann’s Way” because they didn’t think it would sell.
 Proust did not let that bog him down.
 He published it himself.
-Then when it did so well, traditional publishers picked it up and published the rest of the series.
+Then when it did so well, the publishers picked it up and published the rest of the series.
 The next book that took the self-publishing route was Beatrix Potter’s “The Tale of Peter Rabbit.”
-Traditional publishers rejected his classic of children’s literature.
+The publishers rejected his classic of children’s literature.
 Why?
 Because they didn’t believe that women could write.
 How wrong were they!

 The History of Self-publishing

-In traditional publishing, companies pay authors to write a book that is then edited, designed, and distributed.
+There are stark differences between traditional and self-publishing.
+In the former, publishers pay authors to write a book that is then edited, designed, and distributed.
 Self-publishing is when an author or his team makes and sells a book.
 Self-publishing is not limited to books but also includes albums, pamphlets, brochures, video content, and zines.

 Then came the print-on-demand technology in the 1990s, which made printing books one at a time possible.
 So there rose many publishing services that offered low-cost publishing packages for authors.
 These cut out print runs, inventory, and warehousing, leaving creating and designing the book itself to the self-publishing firm.
 Some examples include iUniverse, Xlibris, and AuthorHouse.
 They have since merged and consolidated under AuthorSolutions.

-Then in 2007, the ebook trend started.
-Traditional publishing changed because of the rise of ebooks.
+Then in 2007, the eBook trend started.
+The scenario of publishing changed because of the rise of eBooks.
 This non-traditional publishing method offered a plethora of digital options now available to writers.
 Writers now have a route to publishing themselves without a publisher and sometimes without a book.
 It completely changed the game.
 And today, self-publishing is transforming the whole publishing industry.

 Not only are many classics and bestsellers self-published, the way people starting seeing self-publishing itself changed.
 The stigma is slowly fading away.
 Greg White, a self-published author, said in 2016, “Five years ago, self-publishing was a scar.
 Now it’s a tattoo.”
 (1)